The LA Observer, California.

 - Barring recent rainfall/snowfall, this is a great winter ride.
-Spring and Fall are good too.
+Fall is perfect and early spring is good too, depending on snowfall.
 Summer temperatures can become searingly hot, even a higher elevations.

 - Trails in the front range are shared with hikers and popular at the weekend – fit a bell to your bike.